 Optimizing Your Transfer Pricing Arrangement

-How Transfer Pricing Arrangements Work?
+How Transfer Pricing Arrangements Work

-Because so much more is now at stake, virtually all countries now have and enforce transfer pricing laws.
+Virtually all countries now have and enforce transfer pricing laws.
 The basic rule of thumb is that transfer pricing of inter-company transactions should be at “arm’s length,” or within a range that would be charged if the companies were independent of each other.
 But how you establish that arm’s length relationship can have a huge effect on your tax bill — particularly if the tax burden in one country is significantly less than the burden in another.